microsoft/vision-ai-developer-kit/sample-solutions/VisionSampleToolset/IotEdgeSolutionNew/readme.md

 1. Sign in to your Azure Container Registry by entering the following command in the Visual Studio Code integrated terminal (replace <REGISTRY_USER_NAME>, <REGISTRY_PASSWORD>, and <REGISTRY_NAME> to your container registry values set in the .env file).
     - `docker login -u <REGISTRY_USER_NAME> -p <REGISTRY_PASSWORD> <REGISTRY_NAME>.azurecr.io`

-1. Copy the files DLC, labels.txt, and va-snpe-engine-library_config.json to the modules\VisionSampleModule\model folder.
+1. Copy the files DLC, labels.txt, and va-snpe-engine-library_config.json to the modules\AIVisionDevKitGetStartedModule\model folder.

-1. Open modules\VisionSampleModule\module.json and change the version setting in the tag property for creating a new version of the module image.
+1. Open modules\AIVisionDevKitGetStartedModule\module.json and change the version setting in the tag property for creating a new version of the module image.

 1. Right-click on deployment.template.json and select the **Build and Push IoT Edge Solution** command to generate a new deployment.json file in the config folder, build a module image, and push the image to the specified ACR repository.
     > Note: Some red warnings "/usr/bin/find: '/proc/XXX': No such file or directory" and "debconf: delaying package configuration, since apt-utils is not installed" displayed during the building process can be ignored.